 • Find the Print command in the app, or press Ctrl+P.

 More print info

-- Print and scan from Surface on Surface.com. - Take a screen shot (print screen) in this guide. - Share and print photos on Windows.com.
+- Print and scan from Surface on Surface.com. - Install a printer on Windows.com. - Take a screen shot (print screen) in this guide. - Share and print photos on Windows.com.